Crypto Regulation in Czech Republic 2025

 • The Act on Banks (Act No. 21/1992 Coll.)

-• Trading in crypto derivatives, due to the fact that they possess characteristics of investment instruments, requires an investment firm license.
+• Trading in crypto-derivatives, inasmuch as they possess the attributes of investment instruments, requires an investment firm license;

-• The transfer of funds within the organization of a deal with cryptocurrencies, for example, within crypto-exchange activity, when a person transfers non-cash money or electronic means, and this transfer has features of provision of payment services, in particular, the transfer of funds from accounts of clients of such exchange to the payment accounts specified by such clients
+• The transfer of money in the body of a deal with cryptocurrencies, for example in cryptoexchange activity, in case of a transfer by a person of non-cash money or electronic means and provided that such transfer has features of provision of payment services, namely transfer of funds from accounts of clients of such exchange to the payment accounts specified by such clients.

 • Memorandum of association

-• Business plan along with detailed financial reporting and business continuity business model
+• Business plan with detailed financial reporting and business continuity business model

-• Documents about the biography of the founders and directors of companies, such as a police record, education, etc.
+• Documents related to the biography of founders and directors of companies, like a police record, education, etc.

-• Description of any hardware and software to be used for licensed crypto activities
+• Description of the hardware and software to be used in conducting the licensed crypto activities

-• A letter from the bank authorizing the depositing of equity
+• A letter from the bank, which authorizes depositing equity

-3. Appoint at least one resident or non-resident directors healthy and suitable- relevant educational and professional experience, no criminal record;
+Appoint at least one resident or non-resident director with healthy and suitable relevant educational and professional experience, and no criminal record;

-4. Create explicit internal AML/CFT policies to identify and report suspicious activities and customers
+Create clear internal AML/CFT policies for identifying and reporting suspicious activities and customers;

-5. Appoint an anti-money-laundering officer capable of being properly trained and prepared for reporting to the relevant authorities;
+Appoint an anti-money-laundering officer who would be capable of being properly trained and prepared for reporting to the relevant authorities;

-6. Establish procedures for exchanging data and protection under national and EU legislation
+Establish procedures for exchanging data and protection under national and EU legislation;

 • Verification of the name of the new company